 Experience greater comfort - In addition to the health complaints dry air causes, it can also interfere with your basic comfort level.
 As dry air pulls moisture from your skin, it creates an evaporative cooling effect.
 This is exacerbated if you have air leaks around your home or an older heating system, both of which can create drafts.If this effect makes you feel just two degrees colder, you're likely to turn up the heat to get comfortable.
 A humidifier can help improve indoor air quality by adding enough moisture to prevent this cooling effect.
 If that lets you turn your heat down by 2 degrees, you stand to reduce heating bills by around 2 percent.

 Avoid static shocks - Dry air makes it harder for electrons to discharge, leading to an imbalance of electrons on the metal objects in your home.
 Touch one of those objects and the electrons discharge against your skin, causing a static shock.
 These shocks are not only painful, but they can also damage electronics.
 The clingy clothes and frizzy hair static causes makes it all the more annoying.

 Keep your home in good condition - Cracks in wood flooring and furniture, peeling wallpaper, and chipped plaster can all occur when dry air draws moisture out of these items.
 Paintings and wooden musical instruments can also sustain permanent damage in an excessively dry home.
 A humidifier can help improve indoor air quality enough to protect your belongings from this kind of damage.

 Could you use some professional guidance on resolving your indoor humidity and air quality issues?
-If so, get in touch with Tetteris Heating & Air.
+If so, get in touch with Tetteris HVAC LLC.
 (443) 676-8928